kevinrodbe/library/content/05-content-negotiation.md

 end
 ```

 Inside of the `format.apocalypse` block, we'll call our custom serializer that returns the proper media type.
-For now, we'll use the json serializer for simplicity:
+For now, we'll use the JSON serializer for simplicity:

 ```ruby
 def index